 Malicious insiders refer to your employees who, for one reason or another, corrupt, access, steal or intentionally delete company data.

 Ransomware refers to a form of industrial-scale attack designed for extortion.

-Malware and viruses are rogue software that spread mayhem within your system with programmatic efficiency without hackers’ active attacks.
-Many of this software emerges from existing code within your system after hibernation, making it challenging to defend.
+Malware and viruses are rogue software that spread mayhem within your system with programmatic efficiency, even without an active hacker attack taking place.
+Many of this software emerges from existing code within your system after hibernation, making it challenging to defend against.

 To fully prepare yourself to manage and protect your data in the cloud, you should understand and follow the best practices discussed below:

 Understand what your SaaS service provider protects and put in place a solution to ensure you protect your data.